josmeuleman/FRLibIntegration/README.md

 	myLogger.AddSensor(&myGPS);

 ## FRMs4525doManager
 The Ms4525doManager class is a class for specifically logging a Ms4525do sensor (differential pressure).
 This is used in the pitot sensor.
-It is derived from the SensorManager class.
+It is derived from the FRSensor class.
 Internally it uses the library ms4525do
 Methods:

 	Ms4525doManager();